 - Pour the wet ingredients into the dry ingredients and mix with a fork until just combined.
 Do not overmix.

-- If using a cast iron skillet, remove it from the oven with oven mitts and add a tablespoon of butter (to prevent the bread from sticking).
+- Remove the cast iron skillet from the oven with oven mitts and add a tablespoon of butter (to prevent the bread from sticking).
 Move the pan around until the butter is melted and the bottom of the skillet is covered.

 - Use a sharp knife to cut an X shape on the top of the dough - about ½-inch deep.

-- Pop it in the oven and bake for 25-30 minutes, until the bread is golden brown on top, and a toothpick inserted into the center of the loaf comes out clean.
+- Place in the oven and bake for 25-30 minutes, until the bread is golden brown on top and a toothpick inserted in the center of the loaf comes out clean.

-- Place the bread on a cooling rack for 10-15 minutes, then slice and serve with some Irish butter!
+- Place the bread on a cooling rack for 10-15 minutes, then slice and serve!

 Notes

-- Scoop the flour into the measuring cup and level it with a knife - this prevents too much flour being used.
+- Measuring Flour: Scoop flour into the measuring cup with a spoon and level it with a knife to avoid packing.

-- Make sure your oven is fully preheated before baking.
+- Preheat: Ensure your oven is fully preheated before baking.

 Comments